Welcome! From bumps to teens we have it covered.

 When all 6 books have been read, they should return the completed book review sheet to the library, where a member of staff will mark down that the child has completed the challenge and all children who have completed the challenge will receive a certificate and medal in school in the Autumn term (library staff will deliver the certificates and medals to each school).

-Parent and Baby Screening of THE RUNNING MAN
+Parent and Baby Screening of IS THIS THING ON?

 Lumiere Cinema Romford, Romford